Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Practical Implementation of AIT Condition

-Next, we address the first issue.
-The intuitive idea is that we first use a standard IV estimator to estimate $h(X, \mathbf{W})$, and then compute $\mathcal{A}_{X \to Y||(Z, \mathbf{W})} = Y - h(X, \mathbf{W})$.
-Note that given a valid IV, the estimated $h(X, \mathbf{W})$ is exactly $f(X, \mathbf{W})$ \citep{newey2003instrumental}.
-Otherwise, given an invalid IV, the estimated $h(X, \mathbf{W})$ is biased relative to the true model.
+\textbf{Issue 1: Estimating the Functions on $\mathcal{D}_1$.} Regarding the estimation of the function $\hat{h}(\cdot)$, the intuitive idea is to apply a standard IV estimator to obtain $\hat{h}(X, \mathbf{W})$.
+Note that solving a nonparametric IV problem is, in general, highly nontrivial and may require regularization to address issues such as slow convergence rates, as thoroughly discussed in \cite{darolles2011nonparametric}. \citet{newey2003instrumental} show that, given a valid IV and under the completeness condition, the estimated function $\hat{h}(X, \mathbf{W})$ converges to the true function $f(X, \mathbf{W})$ in the population (infinite-sample) limit for exponential families or for discrete data with finite support.
+Conversely, if the IV is invalid, the population-limit estimator $\hat{h}(X, \mathbf{W})$ is biased relative to the true model.
 There are now many IV estimators for Additive Non-Parametric IV Models \citep{guo2016control, singh2019kernel, bennett2019deep}.
-Here, we adopt the control function IV estimator proposed by \citet{guo2016control}, which is a two-stage approach.
-In the first stage, it regresses the treatment variable $X$ on covariates $\mathbf{W}$ and instruments $(Z, h_2(Z), \dots, h_k(Z))$ (a known vector of linearly independent functions of $Z$), obtaining the predicted value $\hat{X}$ and the residual $e_1 = X - \hat{X}$.
+Rather than proposing a new estimation strategy for nonparametric IV models, our paper focuses on developing a testable condition for identifying valid instruments using existing IV estimation methods, under an oracle scenario where the estimator is assumed to have access to the true structural function.
+Hence, we here adopt the control function IV estimator proposed by \citet{guo2016control}, which is a two-stage approach.
+In the first stage, it regresses the treatment variable $X$ on covariates $\mathbf{W}$ and instruments $(Z, \tau_2(Z), \dots, \tau_i(Z))$ (a known vector of linearly independent functions of $Z$), obtaining the predicted value $\hat{X}$ and the residual $e_1 = X - \hat{X}$.
 In the second stage, the outcome $Y$ is regressed on the treatment $X$, covariates $\mathbf{W}$, and the residual $e_1$ from the first stage regression.
 The coefficients of the second stage regression are taken as the control function estimates.
 Note that nonlinear functions can be estimated using basis functions.
-In our experiments, we apply polynomial basis functions as a predefined set of linearly independent functions, leveraging this control function method.
+In our experiments, we apply polynomial basis functions as a predefined set of linearly independent functions, leveraging this control function method. \tworevise{Regarding the regression function $\hat{\pi}(\cdot)$, when the covariates $\mathbf{W}$ are present, we use the random forest regression method \citep{pedregosa2011scikit,breiman2001random} to fit the function $\hat{\pi}(\mathbf{W})$.}